GavinDmello/test/README.md

 ```

 ## Functions
+The constructor takes in an object which contains the  dataPath and the co-ordinates (optional)

 - `loadCustomerData(path)`

-  Loads the customer data from the path given in the customer or the path given in the argument
+  Loads the customer data from the path given or switches to the dataPath from the constructor

 - `getCustomersWithinDistance(threshold)`

   Gets all the names and userids of customers within a given range

 ## Events